 First graders at Yulee Primary are learning in exciting, hands-on ways.
 Manipulatives and tools are keeping students actively engaged while making learning both meaningful and fun.

-23 days ago, Nassau County School District
+about 2 months ago, Nassau County School District

 Two first grade students sit on a colorful classroom carpet working with letter tiles and word cards.
 They are arranging letters on a metal tray to build words like “land” and “so.”